rajpootjyoti700/My-Api-Project/README.md

-# Vision India Project
+# Vision India Project Description

-The Vision India project is an API-based initiative inspired by the Vision India@2047 program introduced by the Indian government in December 2023.
-This project aims to provide a platform where users can envision the future of our country by the year 2047 across various domains.
+Portal Vision India is api base project with seperated frontend and backend in which i use postman for api testing contain 25+ api testing and swagger for api documentation  jwt authenticationso,  so idea  are based on the Vision India@2047 introduce by the Indian governmet in december 2023 in which we were given our thoughts like where we wants to see our Country in year 2047 in diffrent diffrent domain but there was lots of data for single portal So this portal is modify idea of that like it will be a state portal in which user can register and if they seeing any problem in diffrent category like in sports ,education so they can make a proper document of problem and propose solutions across various categories there is comment section also and like button along with doument and have feature of multiple category (education, sports ,aggriculture ,rural developmet,healthcare etc) so that user can visit and choose their domain and there is update and delete option for documnetation ,i use the html css js and react for frontend and spring boot for backend this is a seprate frontend backend project so if any frontend developer wants to use the backend they can becoz it is documented by swagger

 ## Key Features